joelvonrotz/Arduino_InfluxDB_UDP/README.md

 InfluxDB_UDP( WiFiUDP &udp, String host_ip, uint16_t port )
 ```

 Constructor for creating InfluxDB-UDP instances.
-Requires an object from the ```WiFiUdp``` Arduino-library, the ip-address and the port number of the Influx host.
+Requires an object from the ```WiFiUdp``` Arduino-library, the IP-address and the port number of the Influx host.

 ```cpp
 bool write( InfluxDB_Data data_package )